itsjeffro/deploy/README.md

 To allow real-time feedback when a deployment or server connection has started or finished, you may set up the application to utlise Laravel's broadcasting feature.

-Deploy currently only uses Pusher.
+Deploy currently only supports Pusher.

 ```
 composer require pusher/pusher-php-server "~4.0"